FoxLeader/TraumaBuildSystem/Docs/README.md

 ## Examples and API

-Check the "Examples" directory for hints on how you can write your own .build scripts.
+`TODO` Check the "Examples" directory for hints on how you can write your own .build scripts.
 The API documentation is in the generated TraumaBuildSystem file itself.